mozilla-services/autopush/docs/architecture.rst

 ==============

 To avoid costly table scans, autopush uses a rotating message and router table.
-As clients remain disconnected for over 60 days, they will be forgotten entirely and their router and message table entries will drop out of the system.
+Clients that haven't connected in 30-60 days will have heir router and message table entries will dropped and need to re-register.

 Tables are post-fixed with the year/month they are meant for, ie: